NoriSte/ui-testing-best-practices/sections/generic-best-practices/await-dont-sleep.md

 milliseconds, tenths of a second, or even seconds.
 It can make your test working because it gives the app the time to update itself and moving to the next deterministic event to be tested.

-Consider that, unless you know exactly how much time is needed (like when you use `setInterval` or `setTimeout`), **it's totally unpredictable** how much the sleeping time should be because it could depend on:
+Consider that, except for specific and known waitings (like when you use `setInterval` or `setTimeout`), **it's totally unpredictable** how much the sleeping time should be because it could depend on:
 - the network state (for XHR requests)
 - the total amount of available machine resources (CPU, RAM, etc.)